Anne Marie Lodge

 • Serviced Daily

-Anne Marie ~ Mid June to Mid July
+Anne Marie ~ June to Early July

 Small may flies begin hatching early to mid June which starts off the most aggressive feeding brookies for the summer.
 The first hatches of may flies are usually extraordinary.
 The smaller streams, inlets and outlets of rivers are the prime fishing locations.
 June and July are generally warm and sunny, with long daylight hours, and we fish well into the evenings.
 This is also prime time for northern pike although they are caught in abundance throughout the summer.
 The small streams and grassy areas are pike heaven.
 Water starts off as high and drops to medium by early July.
 Expect daytime average temperatures around 65-70 F and humidity approximately 80%.